shounak-26/Machine_Learning_Projects/README.md

 1. Dataset: spam.csv
 2. VS code jupyter spam and ham.ipynb (Including Tkinter code so just run)

+Note: upload the dataset using same name so that it was't cause any problem😉

 Thank You Guys!!!
-Share with this your friend.
+Share with this your friend.😀😀😀